 Next to this is the entrance to the Mediterranean steps, roughly an hour long and strenuous walk through the fauna of Gibraltar that stretches all around the southern end of the Rock snaking upwards towards O’Hara’s battery.
 By the end of this walk you will have seen examples of the wild flowers unique to Gibraltar such as Candytuft, Thyme, Chickweed, Campion and Saxifrage.
 The views of the south and along the eastern side are worth the effort.
 As the name implies there are a lot of steep steps so if you intend to tackle it in the summer take a floppy hat, sturdy shoes or trainers and plenty of drinking water.

-A Walkers Ticket or Nature Reserve ticket is required to access the Med Steps.
+A Walkers Ticket (NB available and valid until 31st March 2020) or Nature Reserve ticket is required to access the Med Steps.